HandsOnDataViz/book/docs/HandsOnDataViz.md

 to [edit and host code templates with GitHub in Chapter 11](github.html).

-TODO: Improve and standardize map images
+TODO below: Improve and standardize map images; Rethink wording of “point map with custom icons”? and description?

 <table>
 <caption>Table 8.1: Basic Map Types, Best Uses, and Tutorials</caption>